 Captain Diekman is listed in Marquis Who’s Who of American Women 1997-1998, 2000-2001, and 2002-2003.
 She graduated from the Naval War College and holds two master’s degrees from Embry Riddle Aeronautical University — a Master of Aeronautical Science and a Master of Business Administration in Aviation.

-She currently serves as president of the board of directors for the Battleship South Dakota Memorial, and she is an active member of the VFW and American Legion funeral honor guards.
+She currently serves as commander of Veterans of Foreign Wars Post 628, president of the board of directors for the Battleship South Dakota Memorial, and member of VFW and American Legion funeral honor guards.
 An avid runner, Diane has more than a dozen marathons and ultramarathons to her credit.
 She loves country-western music, dancing and reading, is active in her Lutheran church, and owns a Mary Kay beauty consultant business.
 She lives in Sioux Falls, South Dakota, and has two grown daughters, April and Amanda.

 First ultramarathon — 40 miles in 8:05 hours